MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-api-ref.md

     MyApp = codePush({ updateDialog: true, installMode: codePush.InstallMode.IMMEDIATE })(MyApp);
     ```

 4. **Log/display progress**.
-While the app is syncing with the server for updates, make use of the `codePushStatusDidChange` and/or `codePushDownloadDidProgress` event hooks to log down the different stages of this process, or even display a progress bar to the user.
+While the app is syncing with the server for updates, make use of the `codePushStatusDidChange` or `codePushDownloadDidProgress` event hooks to log down the different stages of this process, or even display a progress bar to the user.

     ```javascript
     // Make use of the event hooks to keep track of